Paofeval/ecu/draft/subcountry2014/layers/index.md

+## np_harvest_product_weight

-## np_harvest_product_weight: Ratio of product peak harvest value (in 2010 USD) divided by sum of all product peak harvest values, per region
+Ratio of product peak harvest value (in 2010 USD) divided by sum of all product peak harvest values, per region

 | metadata          | value                                                                |
 |-------------------|----------------------------------------------------------------------|